global-trade-alert/docs/.api/gta-data.md

 | `lag_adjustment`| Datestring that filters interventions based on a lag date.
 Interventions with publishing date after the yearly lag date are excluded.
 The year component of this datevalue is ignored. | '2023-03-05' | Unfiltered |

 ## Output

+### Basic access format
-The format of the data being returned looks like this:
+The format of the data being returned for users with basic access rights looks like this:

 ```
 [